ChunjiangMonkey/sequential_social_dilemma_ppo_pytorch/Readme.md

 ### `\ssd_pettingzoo`
 This folder includes tools for MeltingPot support as well as components for multithreading.
 The environments themselves require the installation of [MeltingPot 2.0](https://github.com/google-deepmind/meltingpot).
-The support tools are from https://github.com/rstrivedi/Melting-Pot-Contest-2023.

 ### `main_ppo_clean_up.py`
 This file hosts the implementation for training the classic CleanUp environment utilizing independent PPO.